 Broken Base: The Arrow Splitting Myth from Killer Tissue Box was heavily railed on by the fans for using the wrong arrows, the wrong bow, Etc. They eventually went back to it in season 4 in a Myths reopened special.

 The reboot not having either Jamie, Adam or the Build Team in it, and the first season is a reality TV series focusing on assembling a new team of Mythbusters.
 Some are just glad that the series is back, others are shouting They Changed It, Now It Sucks! at the various changes and the Out-of-Genre Experience from changing one season to Reality TV.

 Cliché Storm: A prevalent form of humour in Kari, Tory and Grant's segments of the show.

 Growing the Beard: The first season had a significantly slower pace than later seasons, one point being that the show would stop to have Heather Joseph-Witham give elaborate and unnecessary information regarding the myth.
 As well, a higher percentage of the show focused on Jamie and Adam's efforts to acquire the parts needed and their interactions with the bemused sellers (e.g. Jamie trying to get the JATO rocket).
+Even the narrator, Robert Lee, spoke in a rather slow, awkward cadence that gave off a real lack of confidence as if he was reading the script for the first time.
 Evidently the charm of the show was still there, but the second season started featuring the Build Team and had a greater focus on the actual experimentation and their efforts to recreate the myth.

 In a retrospective Adam said that he asked the question in jest, he was trying to calm people down and let them know he was okay.
 When Jaime responded "Yeah." and added that his hair was also scorched you can see that look of shock on his face.